 Why does my broth look kinda solid and jiggly when cooled?

-This is good, that’s the gelatin.
-When cool, it makes your broth look a little like meat Jell-O. Just heat it gently on the stovetop and it will return to a liquid state.
+This is good– that’s the healthy gelatin!
+When cool, it makes your broth look a little like meat Jell-O (side note, Jell-O is gelatin based).
+Just heat it gently on the stovetop and it will return to a liquid state.

 My broth doesn’t look jiggly!
 What the gel??

 This article lists five reasons your broth didn’t gel, but in my experience, it’s generally one of two reasons.
 First, you might not be using enough bones (or enough of the right type), or you simply might have added too much water.
 Bones with more visible cartilage will yield more gelatin.
 Another common reason is that the broth was not cooked for long enough.
 Set your crockpot or burner to the lowest heat setting and just let it go for at least 8 hours (poultry) or 12 hours (beef), but ideally longer.
 Less than that will likely not draw enough gelatin into the stock from the bones.
 A good rule of thumb: the larger the bones, the longer you’ll want to cook it.

 Though I typically don’t, I’ve read that you can reuse bones to make multiple batches of broth until the bones go soft.

 What’s the longest you can leave bone broth to cook?

 Chicken bones can cook for 24 hours, beef bones can cook for up to 72 hours.

 You can drink it out of a mug, just like you would coffee or tea.
 A warm cup of broth is a great way to start your morning—try drinking 8 ounces a day, every day.
 Of course, you can use it in recipes wherever it calls for broth or stock, or turn it into a base for your favourite soup, stew, or curry (with coconut milk).
 I love to slow cook my meats in a little bone broth too.